 - ½ cup unsweetened applesauce

-- 2 tsp. vanilla
+- 2 teaspoons vanilla extract

-- ¾ cup chopped toasted walnuts (optional)
+- ¾ cup chopped toasted walnuts, optional

-- Let cool in the pan for 5 minutes and then remove to a wire rack to cool completely.
+- Let muffins cool in the pan for 5 minutes and then remove to a wire rack to cool completely.
 Serve warm or at room temperature.

 - Muffins can be stored in an airtight container at room temperature for up to 3 days or in the freezer for up to 3 months.